Willy Wonka & the Chocolate Factory: Development

-The idea for adapting the book into a film came about when director Mel Stuart's 10-year-old daughter, Madeline (who makes a cameo appearance in the film as "Madeline Durkin", a classmate of Charlie's), read the book and asked her father to make a film out of it, with "Uncle Dave" (producer David L. Wolper, who was not related to the Stuarts) producing.
+The idea for adapting the Roald Dahl book Charlie and the Chocolate Factory into a film came about when director Mel Stuart's 10-year-old daughter (Note: Madeline Stuart, who makes an uncredited appearance in the film as Madeline Durkin, a classmate in Charlie Bucket's school.) read the book and asked her father to make a film out of it, with "Uncle Dave" (producer David L. Wolper, who was not related to the Stuarts) producing.
 Stuart showed the book to Wolper, who happened to be in the midst of talks with the Quaker Oats Company regarding a vehicle to introduce a new candy bar from its Chicago-based Breaker Confections subsidiary (subsequently renamed The Willy Wonka Candy Company and sold to Nestlé).
 Wolper persuaded the company, which had no previous experience in the film industry, to buy the rights to the book and finance the picture for the purpose of promoting a new Quaker Oats "Wonka Bar".